Friday, June 19, 2015

 Arugula – I’ve never grown arugula before.
 My grandmother planted some in a window box a few years ago and it never did much.
 It has been growing like crazy and tastes good even when it gets bigger than I wanted before harvesting.

-Pak choy – I have also never grown pak choy before.
+Pak choi – I have also never grown pak choi before.
 The toy choy variety that I planted grew quickly and was ready to harvest sooner than I expected.
 Next year I will plant a few seeds every few weeks so I can have a longer harvest.

 Spinach – I can’t call the spinach a triumph but it certainly is growing better than I had hoped.
 For some reason I have never had luck growing spinach of any variety.
 I always got scraggly little plants that went to seed quickly.
 My spinach is getting spindly and going to seed now (there’s no way to prevent that in this weather) but I did harvest more than I ever have in the past.
 I’m calling that a win.